-You might have guessed from their chosen moniker, but Meet Me In The Morning quite like the meals that happen before the sun goes down.
-Unsuprisingly then, they're rather nifty when it comes to serving up a top notch brunch.
-In Scandivanian-style interiors (tastefully muted colours, uncluttered calm), they'll serve you up a series of predominantly veggie-friendly gems, including ginger-infused overnight oats, pumpkin fritters or a potato and beetroot hash.
-Devout meaties can add chorizo if they wish.
+You might have guessed from their chosen moniker, but Meet Me In The Morning quite like their pre-midday meals.
+Unsuprisingly then, they’re rather nifty when it comes to top-notch brunch.
+In Scandinavian-style interiors (tastefully muted colours, uncluttered calm), they’ll serve you a series of predominantly veggie-friendly delights, including ginger-infused overnight oats, pumpkin fritters or a potato and beetroot hash.
+Devout meat-eaters can add chorizo if they wish.

 Why go?
 More than just a coffee shop, Two Boys’ brunch rivals the best of them.

-Popular coffee joint Two Boys Brew (for 'tis that kind of brew they're touting, rather than the beery kind) might be caffeine connoiseurs, but they've also got a mean way with a brunch menu.
-Here, the most intriguing options are when they go off piste – be that in the Summer Fruit Ricotta Hotcakes or their more hefty Creole Chicken Burger.
-Don't worry, they do serve booze too – on a weekend, there's bubbles galore to go with your meal.
+Popular coffee joint Two Boys Brew (for ’tis that kind of brew they’re touting) might be caffeine connoisseurs, but they’ve also got a mean way with brunch.
+Here, the best dishes are a little off piste – be it the Summer Fruit Ricotta Hotcakes or their more hefty Creole Chicken Burger.
+Expect bubbles at the weekend, too.

 Why go?
 Missed brunch?
 Now you can try drunch.
 Oh yes.

 OK, so you’ve done brunch.
 You’ve had your eggs and avo, and now you want a new thrill.
 Welcome, Le Drunch – the new half dinner/half lunch meal from The Marker Hotel.
 Cherrypicking from the best bits of their breakfast, lunch and dinner menu, you can browse their extensive list of yummy delights including comfort food classics, healthy ‘equilibrium’ options and finger food sides.
 And you can still get eggs if you really want.